abosahorh/Abosahorh99/README.md

 ## Install

 Download the latest zip from [releases](https://github.com/MTACS/AmpereMac/releases), unzip and copy to /Applications.
-Requires macOS 12.0 or later
+Requires macOS 12.0 or later.
+The default indicator can be hidden via the Battery options in Settings.
+Make sure to enable 'Launch at Login' to show immediately after logging in

 ## Building